neuefische/wd-flipped-classroom-curriculum/sessions/js-variables-and-numbers/js-variables-and-numbers.md

 In this session you will learn:

 - [ ] the difference between `var`, `let` and `const`
-- [ ] what data types exist in JavaScript
+- [ ] what kind of data types exist in JavaScript
 - [ ] how to use basic math operations in JavaScript

 ---